 The Group's cutting edge statistical and data analysis capabilities enable informed decision-making in the key aspects of its business.
-As a result, the Group is confident in delivering continuous innovative credit risk underwriting solutions, supporting expansion capabilities and ensuring compliance with regulatory changes and Anti Money Laundering (AML)/Combating the Financing of Terrorism (CFT) regulatory requirements through data-driven business insight generation.
+As a result, the Group is confident in delivering continuous innovative credit risk underwriting solutions, supporting expansion capabilities, and ensuring compliance with regulatory changes and AML/CFT and sanctions regulatory requirements through data-driven business insight generation.